Zum Inhalt

 Use the toggle to enable or disable iframe blocking.

-If this checkbox is selected, CCM19 remembers for which iframes from which page consent has already been given.
-For example, once a YouTube-video has been confirmed via consent, all subsequent YouTube-videos will be displayed without further consent, since the user has already agreed to the use of this external source.
+If this checkbox is selected, CCM19 will remember for which iframes from which pages consent has already been granted.
+For example, once a YouTube-video has been confirmed via consent, all subsequent YouTube-videos will be displayed without requiring further consent, since the user has already consented to the use of this external source.

-It is currently impossible to say whether this is GDPR-compliant-; we currently assess it positively, but the decision is, of course, yours.
+It is currently impossible to say whether this is GDPR---compliant; we currently view it positively, but the decision is, of course, up to you.

 When enabled, thumbnails are displayed in the iframe.
 (Currently supported only for Facebook Video, OpenStreetMap, PeerTube, SlideShare, Stream 24, Vimeo, and YouTube)

 If this option is enabled, all other iframes of this type (e.g., YouTube or Google Maps) on the page will be enabled and loaded.
-The user therefore only needs to consent once.
+This means the user only needs to give consent once.

-Add a toggle to iframes to enable and dis- e content
+Add a toggle to iframes to enable or dis- e external content

 This option places a toggle next to iframes that loads or blocks the content.
-For example, if you apply this option to an absolutely positioned iframe (i.e., the element is outside the regular flow of the page layout), you may need to adjust the switch’s positioning using custom CSS.
+For example, if you apply this option to an absolutely positioned iframe (i.e., the element is outside the normal flow of the page layout), you may need to adjust the button’s positioning using custom CSS.

 Settings for Iframe-Blocking